- Irlen Alberta

-The Irlen Syndrome problem lies in how the visual information is decoded by the brain and is not the type of problem that is identified or treated by optometrists or with prescription glasses.
-People with Irlen Syndrome “see” the printed page differently from others and may even be unaware of this.
-This can lead to slow and inefficient reading, poor comprehension, fatigue, and limited attention span.
+The Irlen Syndrome problem lies in how the visual information is decoded by the brain.
+People with Irlen Syndrome “see” the printed page differently from others and may be unaware of this.
+This can lead to slow and inefficient reading, poor comprehension, fatigue and limited attention span.

 Many people with Irlen Syndrome report that the text on the page appears to change and may even experience fatigue, tiredness, headaches, sore eyes or other symptoms of strain, all of which make reading difficult.